 Next thing you want to do is get out there and find really awesome pieces that will inspire you to get creating!
 You can walk around your neighbourhood and see if there’s anything out there on the street, or checkout pinterest.
 I’ve started a pinterest board for sign painting here.
 Inspiration and examples are really great for practice.
 You can paint on a piece of glass with some really strong work behind just to get the hang of it.

 Attend a Workshop

 This may not be possible for everyone, I didn’t think it was possible for me!
 I’ve searched the internet before for more advanced lettering workshops in the Toronto area and usually I only find beginner calligraphy classes.
 I have come across Mike Meyer’s workshops before while searching but they were always too far (which means $$) or didn’t align with my travels in Europe or the States.
-One day, I was bored and figured I’d look again and came across Mike Meyer’s website and saw a workshop in Hamilton (in 2 days).
+One day, I was bored and figured I’d look again and came across Mike Meyer’s website and saw a workshop in Hamilton at in 2 days!!
 It didn’t say Hamilton, Ontario so I assumed there was another Hamilton somewhere in the world..
 I checked their facebook page just in case and found out it was in Ontario!!
 I felt like I just won the lottery.
 I bought tickets within 2 mins, it was $600 for 4 days.. pretty expensive impulse purchase but it was worth every cent!
 The event was held at Brush Boys, which is a sign painting shop in Hamilton run by some pretty rad people.
-I had the best time during these 4 days, met lots of cool people and learned lots about sign painting – more than I could have just watching youtube videos and reading about it online.
+I had the best time during these 4 days, met lots of cool people and learned lots about sign painting.

 Buy Sign Painting Supplies